kovasap/shifting-world/README.md

  - Production Chains.
    Buildings build next to each other can "chain" resources, converting raw resources into refined ones.
+   If a building requires a raw resource, it can either come from your bank, or it will trigger adjacent buildings to produce the resource when you place your worker on it for free.
  - Make it so that when you build a library a new deck of cards is created for that library specifically.
    You as the builder get to look at (and reorder?) the top 3 cards (or the